 So as you can see, Allianz offers a lot of different policy types for a lot of different people.
-Allianz Travel Insurance is therefore suitable for the following kinds of travellers;
+Allianz Travel Insurance may therefore be suitable for the following kinds of travellers;

-- Annual Travelers – With the Allianz annual plan, you can be covered for a full Gregorian year!
-Your whole rotative journey around the sun is in the policy no matter how many times you travel!
+- Annual Travelers – With the Allianz annual plan, you may be covered for a full Gregorian year!
+Your whole rotative journey around the sun may be covered in the policy no matter how many times you travel!
 Annual plans are great for frequent and long term travelers as they can save you money in the long run.
 If you intend on travelling a lot this year, consider this.

 - Senior/Ageing Travelers – There is no age limit for Allianz insurance policyholders.
 Believe us, not all insurers offer this and we have had a LOT of queries from over 65’s & over 70’s who have struggled to find insurance elsewhere on the market.